sooryansatheesh/California-Climate-Change-and-Wildfire-Analysis/README.md

 # California Climate Change and Wildfire Analysis
- Spring 2023 UC Berkeley : Analysing the last 20 years of temeprature and wildfire data from California to unearth key insights
+ Spring 2023 UC Berkeley : Analysing the last 20 years of temperature and wildfire data from California to unearth key insights
-# Welcome to the 20 years California Climate Change Analysis and Data Visualization project repository (INFO247- Spring 2023)
+# Welcome to the 20 year California Climate Change Analysis and Data Visualization project repository (INFO247- Spring 2023)
 **Wadzanai Makomva and Soorya Narayan Satheesh**
 ## Project Goals
 Our project aims to provide knowledge and understanding of key climate change indicators, with a focus on California.
 We strive to educate users about the impacts of climate change and raise awareness of its urgency.
 As data scientists, we are also interested in exploring visualization techniques to convey this critical information effectively.